avatarqz/monktalks/index.md

 ### Monktoberfest Talks By Year

-- 2025 - more insightful talks on the human condition.
+- 2025 - more insightful talks on the human condition
 - <a href="monktoberfest/2024">2024 - Life, death, and working together</a>
 - <a href="monktoberfest/2023">2023 - There is no 'my' in team</a>
 - <a href="monktoberfest/2022">2022 - Personal Stories</a>